There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Fantastic Beasts: The Crimes of Grindelwald

-Newt Scamander is banned from international travel after what happened in New York, but he is content in London where he looks after his creatures.
+Newt Scamander has been banned from international travel after what happened in New York, but he is content in London where he looks after his creatures.
 Newt is not a wizard that likes to choose sides.
-He is a skilled wizard, he is selfless, always tries to do the right thing, and his beasts make him severely unpredictable.
-Dumbledore knows all of this and knows that Newt’s vast experience with lost creatures makes him uniquely qualified to find Credence and reason with him while holding his own against Grindelwald’s forces.
-However, Newt may be too late, as Grindelwald is already making moves towards finding Credence.
+He is a skilled wizard, but he is selfless, he always tries to do the right thing, and the fantastic beasts he looks after make him severely unpredictable.
+Dumbledore knows Newt's tendency to always do what is right.
+He also knows that Newt’s vast experience with lost creatures makes him uniquely qualified to find Credence and reason with him, and he knows that Newt is a skilled wizard, capable of holding his own against Grindelwald’s forces.
+Newt may be too late, however, as Grindelwald's plan is already being set in motion.

 The Pros & Cons

 Grindelwald & Dumbledore (+4pts)

 Newt & The Beasts (+8pts)

 Queenie & Jacob (-3pts)